Police Arrest Nearly 100 Anti-ICE Protesters After They Blocked A Major Manhattan Intersection

 A large group of demonstrators marched and held up signs at a popular Manhattan, New York intersection in the wake of a large-scale raid conducted by U.S. Immigration and Customs Enforcement officers in Mississippi that netted roughly 700 illegal immigrants.

-The raid was reportedly the largest single-state round-up of illegal immigrants in law enforcement history.
+The raid was reportedly the largest single-state round-up of illegal immigrants in law enforcement history, according to WLNY.

 “I am absolutely infuriated by children being broken up and split from their families as our government detains people rounded up all these immigrants last week,” Nikki Blazek said.